foursides/foursides.github.io/_posts/2014-10-03-What-does-David-Fincher-not-do.md

 ---
 layout: post
-Title: What does David Fincher not do?
+Title: What does David Fincher not do
 Tags: [movies, david fincher]
 category: articles
 ---